 The type of material is essential because it will affect the durability and price of the greenhouse.
 Wooden greenhouses are the most traditional, but they’re also the most expensive.
 Metal and plastic greenhouses are more affordable, but they’re not as durable.

 The type of ventilation is essential because it will affect the temperature inside the greenhouse.
 Greenhouses can get very hot in the summer, so it’s choosing a greenhouse with good ventilation is essential.
-Hoop greenhouse and gable greenhouse are two types of greenhouses that have excellent natural ventilation.
+Hoop greenhouses and gable greenhouses are two types of greenhouses that have excellent natural ventilation.

 Now that you know the different types of greenhouses and what features to look for, you’re ready to choose the perfect one for your needs!